khaledshishani32/reading-notes/401/read04.md

 ---

 ### Summary
 #### If you haven't guessed from my three-part focus on pytest, I've been bowled over by the way this testing system has been designed.
 After years of hanging my head in shame when talking about testing, I've started to incorporate it into my code, including in my online "Weekly Python Exercise" course.
 If I can get into testing, so can you.
-And although I haven't covered everything pytest offers, you now should have a good sense of what it is and how to start using it.
+And although I haven't covered everything pytest offers, you now should have a good sense of what it is and how to start using it...
 ---
 ### references :
 ---